Localised Arrowheads: The building blocks of elastic turbulence in rectilinear, sheared polymer flows

 \paragraph*{Spanwise-drifting arrowheads.} All arrowheads considered so far are $\mathcal{R}_z$-symmetric and so their phase velocity is in the streamwise direction.
 We now lift this symmetry to find spanwise-asymmetric arrowhead travelling waves which have a non-zero spanwise component of the phase velocity.
 This scenario is similar to that of the helical travelling wave solutions of Newtonian pipe flow \cite{Pringle2007}, in which structures can slowly rotate while propagating axially downstream.

 A simulation was initiated with a spanwise-symmetric, spanwise-localised arrowhead perturbed in the $C_{xx}$ field by the odd function $AC_{xx}\sin(2\pi z/L_z)$, where $A$ is the amplitude of the kick, and converged via time-stepping.
 The final state was the same for $A=0.05,0.1$ and $0.15$, producing the spanwise-asymmetric arrowhead shown in Fig.~\ref{drifting}.
 This has phase speeds $c_x=0.886, c_z=0.0060$ in the frame of reference with no net volume flux in any direction.
 The spanwise drift $c_z$ is orders of magnitude smaller than $c_x$, similar to the slow helical drift of solutions in Newtonian pipe flow \cite{Pringle2007}.
 Runs with larger perturbations ($A=0.2$) converged to non-localised states.
 The presence of drifting solutions helps to explain how spanwise-separated arrowheads can collide with each other.
+These asymmetric arrowheads seem to be born via a subcritical pitchfork from the symmetric arrowhead (see \cite{supp}), suggesting that the symmetric arrowhead loses stability at this bifurcation.

+Kicks in the cross shear direction were also considered.
+Simulations were initiated with the spanwise-symmetric and spanwise-localised arrowhead and perturbed by $AC_{xx}\sin y$, which is odd in the cross-shear direction with $A=0.1,0.3,0.5$.
+No new solutions were identified - all simulations eventually returned to the initial symmetric state.

 \paragraph*{Connection to ET.}

 The localised structures identified above can be identified within ET initiated using the localised arrowhead of Fig.~\ref{spanwise-solutions}b (found at $W=20$, $\beta=0.9$) with the addition of white-noise at $W=30$ and $\beta=0.95$.
 In Fig.~\ref{turbulence} we show how the ET state changes in time.
 When $(\bar\Sigma-\bar\Sigma_0)/\bar\Sigma_0$ is sufficiently small, the flow is spanwise-localised (see Fig.~\ref{turbulence}$(i), (ii)$ and $(v)$), with states with larger values showing a spanwise-global flow (c.f. $(iii)$ and $(vi)$).
 Over time, ET continually transitions between containing local and global structures.